Lonmin deal stirs more South Africa mine strife

 While Lonmin had relative peace, police fired tear gas and stun grenades to disperse a crowd of men carrying traditional weapons, including spears, in a township at a nearby Anglo American Platinum (Amplats) mine outside the city of Rustenburg.

-A labor activist said workers who had stayed off the job at Amplats, which accounts for 40 percent of global supplies of the metal used for catalytic converters in cars and jewelry, were inspired by Lonmin and would press on with their demands.
+A labour activist said workers who had stayed off the job at Amplats, which accounts for 40 percent of global supplies of the metal used for catalytic converters in cars and jewellery, were inspired by Lonmin and would press on with their demands.

 Platinum prices rose a little on Wednesday after falling 2.6 percent a day earlier on news of the Lonmin deal.